Ward No. 86, Kolkata Municipal Corporation: Demographics

 Census data about mother tongue and religion is not available at the ward level.
 For district level information see Kolkata district.

 According to the District Census Handbook Kolkata 2011, 141 wards of Kolkata Municipal Corporation formed Kolkata district.
 (3 wards were added later).

-Election highlights
+List of councillors

-It forms a city municipal corporation council electoral constituency and is a part of Rashbehari (Vidhan Sabha constituency).
+It forms a city municipal corporation council electoral constituency and is a part of Rashbehari Assembly constituency.